A Comprehensive Survey on Relation Extraction: Recent Advances and New Frontiers: Challenging RE Problems and Solutions

-Existing DSRE studies mainly tackle the task at different granularities: (1) Sentence-level.
+Existing DSRE studies mainly tackle the task at different granularities: (1) \textbf{Sentence-level}.
 These works \cite{du2018multi,yan2019relation,Bhartiya2021DiSReXAM} focus on finding accurate relational labels from the semantics of the input sentences.
-It is based on the strict assumption that if a pair of entities are found to share a relation in the knowledge base (KB), then any sentence containing that pair of entities is considered a positive instance of that relation.
-(2) Bag-level.
-Different from the above strict assumption, this kind of approach is based on a slack assumption that at least one sentence in a ``bag’’ of sentences should express the relation.
+This approach is based on the strict assumption that if a pair of entities are found to share a relation in the KB, then any sentence containing that pair of entities is considered a positive instance of that relation.
+(2) \textbf{Bag-level}.
+This kind of approach is based on a slack assumption that at least one sentence in a ``bag’’ of sentences should express the relation.
 There may exist several relations that can be chosen between specific entity pairs.
-To mitigate the effects of noisy samples to make them more robust, \citeauthor{zeng2015distant} \shortcite{zeng2015distant} proposed a Piecewise Convolutional Neural Networks (PCNNs) model, which treats the distant supervised RE task as a multi-instance problem.
-The model not only avoids feature engineering but also takes the uncertainty of instance labels into consideration. \citeauthor{yaghoobzadeh2017noise} \shortcite{yaghoobzadeh2017noise} proposed to address two types of noise from DS and pipeline input features, respectively.
-They introduced multi-instance multi-label learning algorithms to learn fine-grained entity typing.
-Then they integrated entity typing into relation extraction to tackle the noise.
-To convert noisy labeling sentences into meaningful training data, \citeauthor{shang2020noisy} \shortcite{shang2020noisy} proposed an unsupervised deep clustering to produce new high-confidence relation labels for noisy sentences. \citeauthor{yu2020tohre} \shortcite{yu2020tohre} formulated the DSRE as a hierarchical classification task and construct the hierarchical bag representation to extract relations in a top-down manner.
+To mitigate the effects of noisy samples and make them more robust, \citeauthor{zeng2015distant} \shortcite{zeng2015distant} proposed a Piecewise Convolutional Neural Networks (PCNNs) model, which treats the distant supervised RE task as a multi-instance problem.
+The model avoids feature engineering and takes the uncertainty of instance labels into consideration. \citeauthor{yaghoobzadeh2017noise} \shortcite{yaghoobzadeh2017noise} proposed to address two types of noise from DS and pipeline input features, respectively.
+They introduced multi-instance multi-label learning algorithms to learn fine-grained entity typing and integrated entity typing into relation extraction to tackle the noise.
+To convert noisy labeling sentences into meaningful training data, \citeauthor{shang2020noisy} \shortcite{shang2020noisy} proposed an unsupervised deep clustering to produce new high-confidence relation labels for noisy sentences. \citeauthor{yu2020tohre} \shortcite{yu2020tohre} formulated the DSRE as a hierarchical classification task and constructed the hierarchical bag representation to extract relations in a top-down manner.